terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-treasury.md

 The Treasury module acts as the "central bank" of the Terra economy, measuring macroeconomic activity by [observing indicators](#observed-indicators) and adjusting [monetary policy levers](#monetary-policy-levers) to modulate miner incentives toward stable, long-term growth.

 ::: warning Note:
-While the Treasury stabilizes miner demand by adjusting rewards, the [`Market`](spec-market.md) module is responsible for Terra price-stability through arbitrage and the market maker.
+While the Treasury stabilizes miner demand by adjusting rewards, the [`Market`](spec-market.md) module is responsible for Terra price stability through arbitrage and the market maker.
 :::

 ## Concepts